 Audit Committee.
-Our audit committee is comprised of three independent directors (one position is currently vacant due to the resignation of Mr. Ostrander from our board and which we expect will be filled by Mr. Zilavy upon his election to our board), currently Messrs.
-Gold and Futterman, with Mr. Gold acting as chairperson.
-The audit committee's principal duties include recommending to our board of directors the selection, retention and termination of our independent auditors, evaluating the independence of the auditors, including whether the auditors provide any consulting services to us, reviewing with the independent auditors their report as well as making any recommendations with respect to our financial statements, accounting policies, procedures and internal controls.
-In addition, the audit committee is charged with determining whether there are any conflicts of interest in financial or business matters between us and any of our officers or employees.
-During fiscal 2002, our audit committee held five meetings.
+The Audit Committee's principal duties include recommending to our Board of Directors the selection, retention and termination of our registered independent accountants, evaluating the independence of the registered independent accountants, including whether they provide any consulting services to us, reviewing with the registered independent accountants their report as well as making any recommendations with respect to our financial statements, accounting policies, procedures and internal controls.
+In addition, the Audit Committee is charged with determining whether there are any conflicts of interest in financial or business matters between us and any of our officers or employees.
+Our Audit Committee is currently comprised of three directors, Messrs.
+Alperin, Schiliro and Zilavy, with Mr. Alperin acting as chairperson.
+The Board has determined that each member of the Audit Committee is "independent" as defined by applicable SEC rules and the listing standards of The NASDAQ Stock Market and that Mr. Zilavy is an "audit committee financial expert" as defined by applicable SEC rules.
+During fiscal 2004, our Audit Committee held eleven meetings.
 See "Report of the Audit Committee."